Not an American user?

 You are inside a space suit, propelled by a Jet Pack with limited fuel, and possess lasers and a shield.
 Shield energy is limited, but can be recharged through pentagons and rods.
 In a world viewed through the the Freescape 3D system, you roam the verdant planet of trees, buildings and underground tunnels.

 Gameplay in Dark Side has more action than its predecessor, Driller.
 The Freescape world has a third dimension - due to the jetpack you can leave the ground and look down on the view.
-You can also rotate the angle and make quick U-turns.
-You must leave the ground to shoot the active part of an ECD, but the jetpack uses energy at a faster rate, so use this feature sparingly.
-You must avoid Plexors, which weaken your shield, and deflector devices, which can beam you into prison.
+You can also rotate the angle, change the length of your steps, make quick U-turns, and look up or down.
+The jetpack uses energy at a fast rate, so use this feature sparingly.
+You must avoid the security turrets called Plexors, which shoot lasers and weaken your shield, and deflector devices, which can beam you into prison.

 Part of the Following Groups

 |Computer and Video Games (CVG)||Commodore 64||Jul, 1988||10 out of 10||100|

 |The Games Machine (UK)||Amstrad CPC||Jul, 1988||93 out of 100||93|

 |ACE (Advanced Computer Entertainment)||Amstrad CPC||Aug, 1988||915 out of 1000||92|

 |ACE (Advanced Computer Entertainment)||Commodore 64||Sep, 1988||904 out of 1000||90|

 |The Games Machine (UK)||Atari ST||Jun, 1989||86 out of 100||86|